Learn about business insurance requirements and the most common policies for janitors and maids in Florida.

 If you have a physical location with a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by janitors and maids in Florida, general liability insurance can protect your business from expenses associated with common mishaps, such as customer property damage and injuries.

 To meet state requirements in Florida, every non-construction business with five or more employees must provide workers’ compensation insurance, which covers lost wages and medical bills for work injuries.

 Depending on your clients, you may also need to purchase a janitorial bond to fulfill the terms of a contract.
-This bond protects your clients from property loss due to employee theft.
+This bond protects your clients from losses caused by employee theft.

 What are the most common policies for Florida cleaning businesses?

 The most common policies for cleaning businesses in Florida vary depending on revenue, client contracts, partnerships, and other factors.